cassc/verazt-presentation-2024-03/README.md

 ---

-## Precompile contracts
+## Precompiled contracts

-- What are they?
+What are they?
  - special contracts built into the EVM
  - perform specific operations that would be costly or impractical to implement in regular Solidity code
  - typically implemented in the EVM execution engine

+Implementation challenges:
+ - GPU support: limited number of available libraries
+ - Performance and resource usage

 ---